wely/DevCamp/HOL/dotnet/03-azuread-office365/README.md

     }
     ```

 1. Add links that will handle Signing in/out and profile pages.
 Create a new partial that will handle our login navigation.
-In the `shared` folder, create a new partial page named `_LoginPartial` and paste the following:
+In the `Views/shared` folder, create a new partial page named `_LoginPartial` and paste the following:

     ```html
     @if (Request.IsAuthenticated)